 Family law is regarded to be one of the most complex areas of law in Maryland, the United States of America.
 It involves, but is not limited to, divorce, separation, prenuptial agreements, child custody, visitation, child support, alimony, modification of child custody, post-nuptial agreements, contempt proceedings, marital settlement agreements, and strategic planning for separation and divorce.

 Divorce, in accordance with family law in Maryland, is the process of allowing parties to either end their marriage (Absolute Divorce) or resolve some issues occurring between and among them (Limited Divorce).
-There are a number of steps required to occur prior to a judge granting a divorce in the state of Maryland.
+There are a number of steps required to occur prior to a judge granting a dissolution of marriage in the state of MD.

 Prenuptial agreements in Maryland